crossplane-contrib/provider-kubernetes/docs/enhanced-provider-k8s.md

 ## Why Provider Kubernetes

-When using Provider Kubernetes, you may think that it does not add too much value if it just wraps Kubernetes resource manifest as `Object` then does the transformation between the `Object` resource and the actual Kubernetes resource.
-This is because user can manage Kubernetes resource directly without using `Object` and the provider.
-They can manage Kubernetes resource either manually using command line tool such as kubectl or programmatically using normal Kubernetes controller.
+The major usage scenario of Provider Kubernetes is to provision and manage Kubernetes objects on Kubernetes clusters, especially on remote clusters.
+It wraps Kubernetes resource manifest in `Object` resource, then does transformation from the `Object` resource to the actual Kubernetes resource on target clusters.
+With that, you can apply arbitrary Kubernetes resources on target clusters.

+Of course you can manage Kubernetes resource directly without leveraging the provider and its `Object`, e.g.: using command line tool such as kubectl manually or normal Kubernetes controller programmatically.
+However, if you are using Crossplane and want to rely on Crossplane to deliver such a capability, Provider Kubernetes is the best choice.

-It also does not add too much value when we compose `Object` with other resources managed by other providers in a Crossplane `Composition` resource.
-This is because, instead of defining `Object` resources in a `Composition`, we can define the actual Kubernetes resources in `Composition` directly.
+On the other hand, when composing arbitrary Kubernetes resources with other resources managed by other providers in a Crossplane `Composition` resource, you can use `Object` to wrap those Kubernetes resources so that you don't need to worry about the restriction that the Kubernetes resources appeared in `Composition` has to be cluster scoped.

-Now the question comes up.
-Why we need Provider Kubernetes and `Object` if we can manipulate Kubernetes resource directly?
-The answer is no you needn't, unless you need more powerful features to manage Kubernetes resource.
-Start from next section, I will share with you my recent research findings on how an enhanced version of Provider Kubernetes can bring more values to the deployment and management of arbitrary Kubernetes resources, by leveraging some new features such as resource management policy and resource reference.
+Moreover, start from next section, I will share with you my recent research findings on how an enhanced version of Provider Kubernetes can bring more values to the deployment and management of arbitrary Kubernetes resources, by leveraging some new features such as resource management policy and resource reference.

 ## Enhanced Provider Kubernetes